OlegCheban/telegram.flashcards.bot/README.md

 #### Help
 ```
-1. Basic commands for finding flashcards
+1. Basic commands for finding flashcards.
 '/f' - suggests the most popular flashcards
-'/f <value>' - finds a specific flashcard by input value
+'/f <value>' - finds a specific flashcard by input value (English word)
 Additional flashcard functional options:
    - The ability to add flashcard to your profile for learning.
-Use the "add to learn" button.
+Use the "add to learn" button;
    - The ability to exclude already known flashcards from learning.
 Use the "exclude" button.

 2. Swiper
-Swiper allows you to easily navigate through all of your flashcards
+Swiper allows you to easily navigate through all of your flashcards.
-'/s' - displays flashcards added by the user to their profile
+'/s' - displays all flashcards added by the user to their profile
-'/s <value>' - displays flashcards containing the input value (English word)
+'/s <value> <prc>' - displays flashcards containing the input value (English word or substring) and/or by percentile of learning
-'/s <percentile>' - displays flashcards by percentile of learning.
-Possible values: 0, 14, 28,
-    42, 57, 71, 85, 100.
-You can specify both parameters (value and percentile).
-Order doesn't matter.
 Additional options:
-   - The ability to reset learning statistics for flashcards which were already learned (100% progress).
+   - The ability to reset learning statistics for flashcards which were already learned (100% progress);
      Use the "reset progress" button;
-   - The ability to add the most significant flashcards to the next learning session.
+   - The ability to add the most significant flashcards to the next learning session;
      Use the "boost priority" button;
    - The ability to see examples of usage.
-Use the "example of usage" button.
+Use the "example of usage" button;
    - The ability to remove flashcards from profile.
 Use the "remove" button.

 3. Exercises